-The trust certificate will represent the ownership of the residual interest in the trust.
+The trust certificate will represent the beneficial ownership of the residual interest in the issuing entity.
 Under the related purchase agreement between the depositor and SLC, the depositor will transfer the trust certificate to SLC as part of the consideration for the sale of the trust student loans being sold to the depositor by SLC under the related purchase agreement.

 Non-Petition.
-Each transaction agreement will contain "non-petition" covenants to prevent the commencement of any bankruptcy or insolvency proceedings against the depositor and/or the trust, as applicable, by any of the transaction parties or by the noteholders.
+Each transaction agreement will contain "non-petition" covenants to prevent the commencement of any bankruptcy or insolvency proceedings against the depositor and/or the issuing entity, as applicable, by any of the transaction parties or by the noteholders.

 Security Interest.
 We have structured the transactions described in this prospectus supplement to assure that each transfer of trust student loans to the depositor and to the issuing entity constitutes a "true sale" of those trust student loans.
-If the transfer constitutes a "true sale", the trust student loans and related proceeds would not be property of the applicable seller should that seller become subject to any insolvency law.
-Although SLC and the depositor will express its intent to treat the conveyance of the trust student loans as a sale, each of them will also grant to the eligible lender trustee on behalf of the trust, a security interest in the trust student loans.
+If the transfer constitutes a "true sale," the trust student loans and related proceeds would not be property of the applicable seller should that seller become subject to any insolvency law.
+Although SLC and the depositor will express their intent to treat the conveyance of the trust student loans as a sale, each of them will also grant to the eligible lender trustee on behalf of the issuing entity, a security interest in the trust student loans, which will be assigned by the eligible lender trustee to the indenture trustee for the benefit of the noteholders.
 This security interest is intended to protect the interests of the noteholders if a bankruptcy court were to characterize SLC's or the depositor's transfer of the trust student loans as a borrowing secured by a pledge of the trust student loans.
 In the event that a bankruptcy court did characterize the transaction as a borrowing by SLC or the depositor, that borrowing would be secured by the trust student loans in which SLC or the depositor granted a security interest to the eligible lender trustee.
-SLC and the depositor have agreed to take any actions that are necessary to maintain the security interest granted to the eligible lender trustee as a first priority, perfected security interest in the trust student loans, including the filing of Uniform Commercial Code financing statements, as necessary.
-This security interest will be assigned to the indenture trustee for the benefit of the noteholders.
+SLC and the depositor have agreed to take any commercially reasonable actions necessary to maintain the security interest granted to the eligible lender trustee as a first priority, perfected security interest in the trust student loans, including the filing of Uniform Commercial Code financing statements, as necessary.